General Assembly Alert! Both of our Solar Workgroup bills below are making progress on their way to the Governor’s desk.

 HB 2034 Action/SB 1420:

-Or contact your legislator – find their contact information here.
+Or contact your state senator directly – find their contact information here.

 HB 1925 Action: